ReFreezed/HotParticles/misc/README.txt

         texturePath             string   Path to the texture relative to the specified base folder.
-Is empty if no path value is available. texturePreset           string   Fallback for when texturePath is empty. textureWidth            number   Width of the particle texture.
+Is empty if no path value is available. texturePreset           string   Fallback for when texturePath is empty. textureWidth            number   Width of the particle texture. title                   string   Title of the particle system.
+Is empty by default.

     pixelateTextures
         Boolean.
 True if textures are set to be pixelated (i.e. use nearest